Hong Kong Brief

 Hong Kong is an important source of foreign investment for Australia, our sixth-largest, with a stock of $42.1 billion at the end of 2012.
 Investment sectors include electricity supply, natural gas, mining, transport, vineyards, food processing, port infrastructure, light industry, insurance, engineering, telecommunications and biotechnology.
 Hong Kong is also an attractive investment destination for Australia, our eleventh-largest, with a stock of $25.5 billion at the end of 2012.
 Sectors of interest include banking and finance; construction and engineering; health and medical services; telecommunications; insurance; legal services; education; information technology; consulting; logistics; and transport.

 Australia and Hong Kong have an established trade relationship.
-Hong Kong was Australia’s 15th most important destination for merchandise exports ($2.5 billion) in 2012-13 and ninth-largest services market ($1.8 billion).
+Hong Kong was Australia’s 14th most important destination for merchandise exports ($2.6 billion) in 2013 and ninth-largest services market ($1.8 billion) in 2012-13.
 Two-way trade in goods and services amounted to $7.7 billion in 2012-13.
 Australia’s major merchandise exports were crustaceans, gold and telecommunications equipment and parts.
 Australia's major imports from Hong Kong were telecommunications equipment and parts, clothing and optical goods.
 Bilateral services trade is centred on travel (including education exports) and transport.

 Trade and Investment Strategies and Opportunities